 A series of sketches mostly oriented toward late-night television.
 The central piece is a 1950s science fiction film about 3 men who travel to the Moon and find a bunch of hot women there.

 This was sold as a kind of sequel to The Kentucky Fried Movie.
 Few think it was as funny as the earlier film but there is no doubt it’s at least as creative.
 It’s overflowing with very funny ideas.
 And it should especially appeal to the kind of people who come around here.
 Tempe Video used the “I’m so scared!” sound clip for the copyright notice on their films.

 The film has far too many stars to list.
 Of particular note are Russ Meyer, Paul Bartel, Ralph Bellamy (His Girl Friday), and Sybil Danning (They’re Playing with Fire).
 Dick Miller (A Bucket of Blood) was in a deleted skit.
 But there are many others you will recognize — some huge stars.

 Amazon Women on the Moon should be under copyright but there is a cropped copy on Archive.org.
 It is available on a “collector’s edition” DVD with few extras.
 The Blu-ray has a much better collection of extras.

 America’s Most Haunted (2013)

-Producer: Joe Anderson & Keith Golinski & Chris Randall & Jason Roth
+Producers: Joe Anderson & Keith Golinski & Chris Randall & Jason Roth

 Director: Chris Randall

-Screenwriter: Chris Randall & Joe Anderson (story: Chris Randall)
+Screenwriters: Chris Randall & Joe Anderson (story: Chris Randall)

 The creators of a fake ghost-hunting show find themselves in a house with real ghosts, which they see as a great opportunity rather than a lethal threat.